wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/transaction.md

 # How to Create Transaction and Broadcast It to Blockchain

 All actions on the blockchain are represented as transations.
+For example:

+* data transaction writes data to an account data storage;
+* transfer transaction transfers a certain amount of the token from one account to another.

 Waves provides a large number of transaction types.
 See the [Transaction Type](/en/blockchain/transaction-type) section for more information.
 Depending on the type, transactions may contain different fields.

 **Proof**